yorickdewid/CarbonVPN-doc/installation/README.md

 Download a copy of the source by cloning the [repository](https://github.com/yorickdewid/CarbonVPN) or download a release.

-**Note:** At the time of writing CarbonVPN is still in development, this means there are no releases at the moment.
+**Note:** At the time of writing CarbonVPN is still in development, this means there are no releases as of yet.

 ## Dependencies